Liger: Linearizing Large Language Models to Gated Recurrent Structures: Introduction

-In this paper, we present \textbf{Liger}, which stands for \underline{\textbf{Li}}nearizing large language models into \underline{\textbf{g}}at\underline{\textbf{e}}d \underline{\textbf{r}}ecurrent structures, a novel approach for linearizing LLMs.
+In this paper, we present \textbf{Liger}, which stands for \underline{\textbf{Li}}nearizing large language models to \underline{\textbf{g}}at\underline{\textbf{e}}d \underline{\textbf{r}}ecurrent structures, a novel approach for linearizing LLMs.
 Liger repurposes the weights from pre-trained Transformer-based LLMs and introduces a novel method for constructing crucial gating mechanisms in gated recurrent structures using the key projection.
 This approach avoids the complex attention transfer process found in existing linearization methods.
 After transforming the weights and constructing the gating mechanisms, Liger requires only lightweight fine-tuning of the linearized gated recurrent model parameters through LoRA autoregressive training.
-This efficient process restores the model's performance with minimal linearization cost, achieving competitive results across a range of language modeling and understanding benchmarks while benefiting from the linear-time inference efficiency of the recurrent architecture.
+By introducing Liger Attention, this efficient process restores further improves the model's performance with minimal linearization cost, achieving competitive results across a range of language modeling and understanding benchmarks while benefiting from the linear-time inference efficiency of the recurrent architecture.

 Our contributions can be summarized as follows: